 Given that 98\% of the observed sub-Neptune population lies within the `permanent magma ocean' region of the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space, it is germane to ask whether or not observations of sub-Neptunes within this region are consistent with their being gas dwarfs with magma oceans.
 In figure \ref{fig:solidificationshoreline}, we show the locations of several sub-Neptunes with published JWST transmission spectra.
-We consider their observed masses, radii and transmission spectra in the context of our results, and assess their consistency with the molten gas dwarf hypothesis.
+We consider the observational constraints on the masses, radii and atmospheric mean molecular weights of a subset of these planets in the context of our results, and assess their consistency with the molten gas dwarf hypothesis.

 Several of these planets, while within the `permanent magma ocean' region of the parameter space in our study, are disfavoured as gas dwarfs.
-JWST transmission spectra for TOI-421 b \citep{Davenport2025}, GJ 9827 d \citep{Piaulet2024} and GJ 1214 b \citep{Ohno2025} all favour high mean molecular weight atmospheres for their respective planets.
-While their surfaces may or may not be molten \citep[cf.][]{Breza2025}, some works may not classify them as gas dwarfs on the basis of these high mean molecular weights; therefore, our results are unlikely to be relevant for these planets.
-Observations of TOI-836 c \citep{Wallack2024}, however, are less conclusive about the mean molecular weight and the chemistry of the atmosphere.
-The mass and radius constraints for TOI-836 c are consistent with the mass-radius regime that we have identified for molten gas dwarfs (figure \ref{fig:massradiusplot}), and it lies within the `permanent magma ocean' region of the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space (figure \ref{fig:solidificationshoreline}).
+JWST transmission spectra for GJ 9827 d \citep{Piaulet2024} and GJ 1214 b \citep{Ohno2025} both favour high mean molecular weight atmospheres for their respective planets.
+While their surfaces may or may not be molten \citep[cf.][]{Breza2025}, we do not classify them as gas dwarfs on the basis of these high mean molecular weights; therefore, our results are not relevant for these planets.
+Observations of TOI-836 c, however, are less conclusive about its mean molecular weight and atmospheric chemistry \citep{Wallack2024}.
+The mass and radius constraints for the planet are consistent with the mass-radius regime that we have identified for molten gas dwarfs (figure \ref{fig:massradiusplot}), and they lie within the `permanent magma ocean' region of the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space (figure \ref{fig:solidificationshoreline}).
 In light of this finding, future observations of TOI-836 c could be interpreted in the context of a gas dwarf with a magma ocean, alongside other interior structures.